Byonone/rblogdown/content/about/_index.md

 ---

-**Research** Research interests include restoration of degraded ecosystems and the adaptation mechanism of plants to the adversity environment, with broad interests in plant ecology, community ecology, restoration ecology.
+Research interests include restoration of degraded ecosystems and the adaptation mechanism of plants to the adversity environment, with broad interests in plant ecology, community ecology, restoration ecology.

 [1]: ahadsfsa.com